index

 • impacts or tensions depending on the sport

-Under these conditions, an ill-fitting ankle bracelet can quickly become uncomfortable, or even cause irritation, as explained in How to care for an ankle bracelet? .
+Under these conditions, an ill-suited anklet can quickly become bothersome, or even cause irritation, as explained in How to care for an anklet? .

 Compatibility depends on the type of sport

 Not all sports present the same level of risk.
-Some activities may tolerate the wearing of a discreet bracelet, while others require it to be removed systematically.
+Some activities can tolerate wearing a discreet anklet, while others require it to be systematically removed.

 In the following sections, we will see: